Sanskrita2001/CSE1007-Java-Programming/README.md

 15. Write a Java program to find out all odd numbers divisible by 5 from the range of integers 200 to 800.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Odd_numbers.java)
 16. Write a Java Program to read the number and check whether it is divisible by 3 and 5.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Divisible_by_3_and_5.java)
 17. Write a Java Program to display Subject Name based on room number.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Subject_based_room.java)
-    > If the user enters 604 then display Java Programming, If the user enters 605 then display Python programming for any other input display Invalid input to the user.
+    >Ex: If the user enters 604 then display Java Programming, If the user enters 605 then display Python programming for any other input display Invalid input to the user.
 18. Write a Java Program to print the sum of first n numbers.
 If n is 3 then print the sum of 1+2+3 to the user.
 Get n from the user.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Sum_of_first_n_numbers.java)
 19. Write a Java Program to print the sum of the series 1²+2²+3² up to n terms.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Sum_of_series.java)
 20. Write a Java Program to print the multiplication table by getting the n from the user.
 [Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Multiplication_table_user.java)
 21. Write a Java Program to provide the option of adding two numbers to the user until the user wants to exit.
 [Sokution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/1st%20Assignment/Add_until_user_exists.java)

+## 2nd Assignment
+1. Write a Java program to print the third largest number in an array.
+[Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/2nd%20Assignment/qn1.java)
+2. Read the following details of ‘n’ students using Scanner class methods and display the same.
+[Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/2nd%20Assignment/qn2.java)
+    > Registration number ( String)
+    > Name (String that may contain first name, middle name and last name)
+    > CGPA (Floating point number)
+    > Programme Name(String)
+    > School Name (String with multiple words)
+    > Proctor Name (String that may contain first, middle and last names)
+3. Write a Java program to sort an array of positive integers of a given array, in the sorted array the value of the first element should be maximum, second value should be minimum value, third should be second maximum, fourth second be second minimum and so on.
+[Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/2nd%20Assignment/qn3.java)